kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

 > “Phase Drift Architecture – Kiyoshi Sasano / DeepZenSpace (2025)”

-**Commercial use is prohibited**
-unless structural alignment is reviewed and approved.
+**Commercial use is prohibited** unless structural alignment is reviewed and approved.

 ---

 ## 🚪 Final Note

 > Phase Drift is not an AI feature.
-It’s a structural gesture.
+> It is a structural gesture — a way of remaining present without resolving.

 Built for those who understand: